tohch4/cms-htmd/collections/_one/outcomes.md

 </p>

 <p>
-    <b>Work with what y'a got</b>.
+    <b>Work with what you got</b>.
 If a lesson suggests you look at material from states, and you don't have it... <i>you do not need to go asking for it</i>.
 Instead, use it as an opportunity to reach out to your learning cohort, and see if anyone else has materials you might look at.
 The spirit of using authentic materials is to keep the learning authentic.
 You'll have plenty of time later to ask questions of your states and their vendors; for now, this learning is for you and your colleagues.
 </p>

 <p>